cyupa/website/src/pages/help/get-started/notes/index.md

 In Dovetail, notes represent your ‘raw data’.
 Depending on the context of your project, a note could represent many things.
 For example:

-* Notes from a customer interview.
+- Notes from a customer interview.
-* Notes from a user testing session.
+- Notes from a user testing session.
-* A piece of feedback submitted through the [feedback form](/help/form-customize).
+- Feedback imported from a [spreadsheet](/help/spreadsheet).
-* A tweet from a [Zapier integration](/help/zapier).
+- A tweet from a [Zapier integration](/help/zapier).
-* A research plan or runbook.
+- A research plan or runbook.

 ### Create a new note

 ![Screenshot of cursor over ‘+ New note](./create-note.png)

-Notes can be imported in bulk by [uploading a spreadsheet](/help/spreadsheet), [connecting an integration via Zapier](/help/zapier), or collecting feedback on your website through our [feedback form](/help/form-customize).
+Notes can be imported in bulk by [uploading a spreadsheet](/help/spreadsheet) or [connecting an integration via Zapier](/help/zapier).

 You can also create new blank notes in projects: